 The word "mandala" means circle.
 It represents wholeness and can be seen as a model for the organizational structure of life, reminding us of our relation to the infinite, the world that extends both beyond and within our bodies and minds.
-Each member of our community is expected to embrace the guiding principles represented by our Academy Mandala Words.
+Each member of our LALPA community is expected to embrace the guiding principles represented by our Academy Mandala Words.
 Students are recognized in monthly assemblies for exemplifying these words at school on a daily basis:

 Scholars - We are critical thinkers engaged in a lifelong pursuit of knowledge.